kyma-project/telemetry-manager/docs/user/03-traces.md

 - All outgoing spans reported by Grafana and Jaeger
 - All spans related to Fluent Bit and Loki communication

-## Frequently Asked Questions
+## Troubleshooting

-1. Traces are not arriving at the destination at all
+- Symptom: Traces are not arriving at the destination at all.

+   Cause: That might be due to {add reasons}.

+   Remedy: Investigate the cause with the following steps:
-  - Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`
+   1. Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
-  - Check the monitoring dashboard for Kyma telemetry if the data gets exported
+   1. In the monitoring dashboard for Kyma Telemetry, check if the data is exported.
-  - Verify that you activated Istio tracing
+   1. Verify that you activated Istio tracing.
-2. Custom spans are not arriving at the destination, but Istio spans do
+- Symptom: Custom spans don't arrive at the destination, but Istio spans do.

-  - Verify that you are using the SDK version for instrumentation that is compatible with the otel-collector version used
+   Cause: Your SDK version is incompatible with the OTel collector version.

+   Remedy:
+   1. Check which SDK version you are using for instrumentation.
+   1. Investigate whether it is compatible with the OTel collector version.
+   1. If required, upgrade to a supported SDK version.